natenho/Mockaco/README.md

 ## Timeout attribute

-Defines a time in milliseconds to wait the callback response before cancelling the operation.
+Defines a time in milliseconds to wait the callback response before canceling the operation.

 # Scripting